Qepanna/goFlux/README.md

   and CH<sub>4</sub>/C<sub>2</sub>H<sub>6</sub> Natural Gas Leak Detection System (+H<sub>2</sub>O)

-After import, the user can choose from two methods for identification of
+After import, the user can choose from two methods to define the start and end points of each measurement and assign a UniqueID:
-measurements:

 - **Manual identification of measurements** - based on `start.time`,
   provided separately in an auxiliary file.
 The function `obs.win`